judiebig/Risk_Conversation/README.md

 # Risk Prediction with Conversation Graph

-This repo provides a reference implementation of **Risk-ConversationGraph** as described in the paper ``Reading Between the Lines: A Graph-based Financial
+This repo provides a reference implementation of **Risk-ConversationGraph** as described in the paper **Reading Between the Lines: A Graph-based Financial
-Risk Prediction Approach'':
+Risk Prediction Approach**:

 ![Conversation Graph](pics/graph_architecture.png)